Apostle Junia: Making Disciples with a Carrot or a Hammer?

 Two Ways to Try to Make Disciples

 2) The carrot means treating others as you would like to be treated, loving others as you love yourself, showing love, planting seeds, and leaving it up to God to water and grow faith in people.
 It means accepting plurality.
+The gospel accounts show Jesus offering healing and hope, freedom and love.
+Jesus makes disciples with the carrot.

 Did Paul go to prison because others unfairly punished his freedom of religion--or because he forced his ideas on people who did not want to be converted?
 Paul knew the Jews in Jerusalem were planning to arrest him and went knowing and showing he was willing to die for the name of Jesus (Acts 21:10-14).
 Were these accusations against Paul true: